St Petersburg by Yarka label

 |Yarka: St Petersburg watercolours - Indian Yellow (not shown), Indian Gold (not shown), Golden, Golden Deep, |

-Orange Lake is very bright and Titan's Red (actaully just called Titan's on the packaging) is a lovely rich orange and the other warm reds are very clean and bright.
+Orange Lake is very bright and Titian's Red (actaully just called Titian's on the packaging) is a lovely rich orange and the other warm reds are very clean and bright.
 Cadmium Red Light is made with PR108 - a reliable warm red pigment.
 Scarlet is a mid fire engine red.

 |Yarka: St Petersburg watercolours - Ruby, Madder Lake Red Light, Carmine (Hue), Quinacridone Red, |